EctoOne/rpi-desk/README.md

 it is hard to spot.
 Especially during one of the bigger setups.
 I advice to run the separate steps at least twice.
 And to pay attention the second time if something goes wrong.

+--- Advanced Features:

+It is possible to integrate more scripts into the GUI.
+If the script finds a sub folder called `extra_scripts`, it will show an extra menu at the start.
+There you can choose the main menu or an menu which will list all files inside the `extra_scripts` folder.
+Since the menu is only set to run scripts, it is not advised to add other files.
+Sub folders won't work either.

 ---

 Note: I've not spend much time to sort through the default packages for Budgie and Mate.